kanagarajnn/wireless-technology-5g-notes/Introduction/Introduction.md

 ## Course Structure & Modules

-This course consists of **hundreds of videos** that systematically take you from the **very basics to the most advanced concepts** of 5G Physical Layer.
+This course consists of differnet topics that systematically take you from the **very basics to the most advanced concepts** of 5G Physical Layer.

 ### **Module 1: Introduction to 5G Physical Layer**
 - What is the Physical Layer?